Lightjohn/Ssh-ultimate-guide/README.md

 # SSH keys or passworld-less connection

-Before anything we will set some keys, Why ?
+Before anything we will set some keys, Why?
 Because it's **CONVENIENT** and as a bonus, it's secure.

 ```